SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/README.md

 4. Initialize the Terraform working directory and download the official providers by navigating to the directory `sumologic-solution-templates/software-delivery-performance-terraform` and running `terraform init`.
 This will install the required Terraform providers i.e. [Sumo Logic Terraform Provider](https://www.terraform.io/docs/providers/sumologic/index.html), [Template](https://www.terraform.io/docs/providers/template/index.html), [Null](https://www.terraform.io/docs/providers/null/index.html), [BitBucket Terraform Provider](https://www.terraform.io/docs/providers/bitbucket/index.html), [Github Terraform Provider](https://www.terraform.io/docs/providers/github/index.html) and [Pagerduty Terraform Provider](https://www.terraform.io/docs/providers/pagerduty/index.html).
 5. You can choose which applications and Webhooks to install by updating the flags `install_jira_cloud`, `install_jira_server`, `install_bitbucket_cloud`,`install_opsgenie`,`install_github`,`install_pagerduty`,`install_sumo_to_opsgenie_webhook`, `install_sumo_to_jiraserver_webhook`, `install_sumo_to_jiraservicedesk_webhook`, `install_sumo_to_jiracloud_webhook` and `install_sumo_to_pagerduty_webhook` in `sumologic.auto.tfvars`.
 By default, all components except `Sumologic to Opsgenie Webhook` and `Sumologic to Jira Webhooks` are installed.
 `Sumologic to Opsgenie Webhook` and `Sumologic to Jira Webhooks` are in Beta.
 To participate contact your Sumo account executive.
-6. Update the placeholder values in `sumologic.auto.tfvars`, `atlassian.auto.tfvars`, `pagerduty.auto.tfvars`, `github.auto.tfvars` and `webhooks.auto.tfvars` so they correspond with your Sumo Logic, Atlassian, Github and Pagerduty environments.
+6. Update the placeholder values in `sumologic.auto.tfvars`, `atlassian.auto.tfvars`, `pagerduty.auto.tfvars`, `github.auto.tfvars`, `sumologic_fer.auto.tfvars` and `sumologic_webhooks.auto.tfvars` so they correspond with your Sumo Logic, Atlassian, Github and Pagerduty environments.
 See the [list of input parameters](#configurable-parameters) below.

 #### Deploy Sumo Logic - SDP Solution